 The 2020 CFDA (Council of Fashion Designers of America) Awards have been postponed indefinitely, as of Wednesday, March 18.

-Broadway theaters will go dark for the next four to six weeks starting at 5PM on Thursday, March 12, due to the coronavirus outbreak.
-The closing was directed by Governor Andrew Cuomo, who has prohibited gatherings of over 500 people starting at 5PM on Friday, March 13, and comes after two staff members who recently worked at Broadway theaters were tested positive for COVID-19.
+Broadway theaters announced that they would go dark for one month starting at 5PM on Thursday, March 12, due to the coronavirus outbreak.
+The closing was directed by Governor Andrew Cuomo, who has prohibited gatherings of over 500 people starting at 5PM on Friday, March 13, and came after two staff members who recently worked at Broadway theaters were tested positive for COVID-19.
+The closure was later extended to Labor Day, and on June 29, it was announced that Broadway would remain closed for the rest of 2020.
+Due to uncertainty around coronavirus, the Broadway League did not specify a reopening date in 2021, although several productions are scheduled to open starting in March 2021.
+“Returning productions are currently projected to resume performances over a series of rolling dates in early 2021,” the League said in a statement, as per the New York Times.

 The MET Gala